erSubhashThapa/100daysofcode/r1-log.md

 - ## USDA Food Composition Database App

+  I spent a lot of time researching how US nutrition labels work.
+So a lot of this info may be boring to you if you read my log to see my *coding* journey.
+However, I really wanted to get this information down because it's surprisingly difficult to find and it may help others who are interested in nutrition and/or coding.

   ## Manually Search For a Food Item

   This is where you search food items on the USDA database website.

   - https://ndb.nal.usda.gov/ndb/search/list

-  This page will help us for this project to find the corresponding NBD number for each food item, although you *can* do this with the api too.
+  This page will help us for this project to find the corresponding NBD number for each food item, although, you *can* do this with the api.
 I will learn how to do it with the API later.

   ## Serving Size